 There are about 4,700 undergraduates and just over 2,000 graduate students on this beautiful hillside campus.
 75% of classes have fewer than 30 students, and 20% of students change not only majors, but change to a major in a different division of Lehigh (and still graduate in four years).
 Strong programs, aside from the revered engineering, include architecture, finance, earth and environmental sciences and business/economics.

-Evelyn visited Lehigh University in the fall of 2013; Fay visited in the fall of 2018.
-You can scroll through photos from both of our visits here.
+Evelyn visited Lehigh University in the fall of 2013 and returned in the fall of 2022 for a visit with Michelle and Chris.
+Fay visited in the fall of 2018.
+You can scroll through photos from all of our visits here.